simct/test/review-μ-Transfer_experiment.md

 Cases where learning rate did not transfer are not separately classified, as performance improvement in these cases is not significant.

 ### Projection Biases
 Adding a bias vector to the linear layer does not guarantee an improvement in model performance.
-In fact, experimental results showed that the performance was similar to that of the baseline and learning rate transfer across the model size and width under $\mu$P.
+In fact, experimental results showed that the performance was similar to that of the baseline and learning rate transfer across the model size and width under µP.

 ### RMS Norm gain(vector & scalar) & Embedding normalization